schultzm/entrez_direct_tut/README.md

 ## Install software
 ### edirect

 First up, we need to install the edirect suite of tools.
 The software is written in the [Perl](https://www.perl.org/) programming language.
 [Instructions for installation](https://www.ncbi.nlm.nih.gov/books/NBK179288/) are copied below.
-Paste these commands into a terminal window.
+Paste these commands into a terminal window and hit enter.

 ```